Diesel emissions scandal

 Researchers have criticized the inadequacy of current regulations and called for the use of a UN-sanctioned test called Worldwide harmonized Light vehicles Test Procedures that better reflects real-life driving conditions.
 The test only came into force in 2017, with critics saying that car firms lobbied fiercely to delay its implementation due to the high cost of meeting stricter environmental controls.

-Conservative Internal Market spokesman Daniel Dalton – who led the legislation through the European Parliament – described the previous regulations as "at best patchy and at worst ineffective."
-He further said that his latest 2018 report introduced a strong, transparent system to ensure cars are safe and meet emissions standards.
+Conservative Internal Market spokesman Daniel Dalton, who led the legislation through the European Parliament, described the previous regulations as "at best patchy and at worst ineffective".
+He further said that his latest 2018 report introduced a strong and transparent system to ensure cars are safe and meet emissions standards.
 Since 2016, 38 out of 40 diesel cars tested by ADAC failed a -test.

+Background

+Early in the 1950s, scientists discovered that vehicle emissions were a significant factor that had been causing the air quality to deteriorate.
+This led to the introduction of vehicle emissions standards in California in 1966, furthermore due to the seriousness of the problem, in 1970 the Clean Air Act was introduced in order to regulate these standards all over the United States.
+Eventually, other countries including European Nations, Australia, Japan and India followed suit.
+The United States as well as the other countries who followed were quick to act since vehicle emissions became a public health risk.
+The introduction of these emission standards produced satisfying results, from 1975 to 1996 carbon emissions dropped 76.3% of the initial levels in 1975.
+Correspondingly, studies estimate that the introduction of these policies averted 19,008 deaths from 1975 to 1996.

 Manufacturers

 Volkswagen

 The Volkswagen emissions scandal started on 18 September 2015, when the United States Environmental Protection Agency (EPA) issued a notice of violation of the Clean Air Act to German automaker Volkswagen Group.
 Volkswagen had intentionally programmed turbocharged direct injection (TDI) diesel engines to activate emissions controls only during emissions testing.
 In January 2017, VW pleaded guilty to the emissions scandal and agreed to pay US$4.3 billion in penalties.
 As of January 2019, 13 VW employees have been indicted, including former CEO Martin Winterkorn.
 In addition, two former executives (Oliver Schmidt and James Robert Liang) have pleaded guilty in US court and sentenced to prison terms.

+The 2015 scandal was likely caused by the increasingly strict standards set, paired with the lack of technology to meet these requirements.
+Moreover, another possible reason for this scandal outbreak is cost.
+In order for automakers to comply with these standards, they must spend from $800 up to $3,000 more per vehicle.
+Volkswagen confessed that they could not comply with the policies in the amount of time they had when the standards became more strict in 2005.
+After much analysis of the Volkswagen company, the rigging was allowed for so long due to failing internal policies.